scojy012/ReactAssignment/README.md

-Strudel Music Features -Custom Features
+## Strudel Music Features

-The features contain:
+The project implements new interactive features to enhance usability, control adjustments and process.
+It contains various UI improvements aswell with addition to ehancing a more engaging music experience.

 1. Light/Dark mode
+- Toggles between dark mode and light mode.
+- Changing the background from dark grey to white better for readability and comfort.

-2. Mute/Umute Instrutment for drums and drums2
+2. Mute & Umute drums and drums2
+- Allow users to control the playback of the music with drum instrument (drums and drums2).
+- Toggles between muted and unmuted states.

-3. Volume Slider
+3. Volume Control
+- Created a slider to adjust the overall sound volume.
+- providing real-time control over the playback loudness of the song.

 4. File upload of the preprocess text area
+- Users can upload a text file directly to the preprocess text area.

 5. Save preprocess text area
+- Saves the content from the preprocess text area as a downloadable text file.
+- Executred by retrieving the proc id and export as .txt.

-6. Collabibsle Preprocess Text Area and Editor
+6. Collapse Preprocess Text Area and Editor
+- Click on the subheading "Preprocess Text" or "Editor & Output" to collapse sections or expand

-7. Live changes/syncrhonization in the preprocess & editor
+7. Live changes/syncrhonization between the preprocess & editor-
-   Created a onChange handler and is passed from App.js The songText state is used in a useEffect that calls globalEditor.setCode(songText)
+- Any text that is typed or changed in the preprocess text area is immediately updated in the Editor & Output area

+## Demonstration video
+Watch the full feature demonstration:

 # Getting Started with Create React App